-In relation to the Residual Waste Treatment Project, arc21 expect to be in a position to acquire land and property for the construction of facilities and road improvements to provide the necessary waste treatment services.
+In relation to the Residual Waste Treatment Project, arc21 expect in the future, on the completion of the current procurement process, to be in a position to acquire land and property for the construction of facilities and road improvements to provide the necessary waste treatment services.
 Such acquisitions will be subject to independent professional advice from the Land and Property Services Agency of the Department of Finance and will be accounted for in the relevant financial year.